-Message for the 2013 World Day of Migrants and Refugees, October 12, 2012
+-Pope Francis, Message for the 2018 World Day of Migrants and Refugees January 14, 2018

 What is a refugee?

-Worldwide, there are 65.3 million people who have been forced out of their homes (with an estimated 34,000 people displaced per day).
-While the majority of forced migrants remain in their home countries, 21.3 million have been forced to flee and seek refuge in other countries.[ii]
-Over half of these refugees are under the age of 18.
+Worldwide, there are 68.5 million people that have been forced out of their homes—with an estimated 44,400 new displacements every day While the majority of forced migrants remain in their home countries, 25.4 million have become refugees in other countries.
+Over half of refugees globally are under the age of 18.2

-How does the processing system work?
+How does the refugee protection system work?

 The international community has traditionally promoted three durable solutions to displacement situations: (1) voluntary repatriation, (2) integration into the country of first asylum, or (3) resettlement into a third country.
 United Nations High Commissioner for Refugees (UNHCR) works to find the best solution for each displaced person on an individual basis.